 ITIL® Foundation Bridge (Version 5)

-During the course, participants focus on the new and enhanced elements introduced in ITIL 5, enabling them to efficiently update their existing knowledge.
-It explains how ITIL has evolved from traditional IT service management into a modern, digital product and service–oriented framework that supports automation, data-driven operations, and the use of artificial intelligence.
+During the course, participants focus on the new and enhanced elements introduced in ITIL® (Version 5), enabling them to efficiently update their existing knowledge.
+It explains how ITIL® has evolved from traditional IT service management into a modern, digital product and service–oriented framework that supports automation, data-driven operations, and the use of artificial intelligence.

 The objectives and benefits of the training